niieli/NikoArchipelagoMod/README.md

 ## Known issues

-- Apples & Snail Money duplicate after reconnecting (not critical, but will work on a fix | Planned for 0.5.1)
+- Apples & Snail Money duplicate after reconnecting (not critical, but will work on a fix)
 - Item sent notification sometimes not updating correctly (I don't know why, maybe server issue?)
-- Dispatcher's Dialogue not reflecting the correct cost when thinking about buying (Breaks dialogue upon change with my current implemantation, prob will not fix)
+- Dispatcher's Dialogue not reflecting the correct cost when thinking about buying (Breaks dialogue upon change with my current implementation, prob will not fix)

 ## What is randomized?
 - Coins